MonkeyCodeMen/ULC-Pico-C-Code/README.md

 So, search behind every tree and under very stone for the three-headed monkey, and if you need a boat, just ask for Stan.

-it grows and grows .. then I needed a PCB ..
+The project keeps growing and growing ..
+I needed a PCB ..
 I found KiCad :
 @KiCad Team .. a professional layout tool for free .. great work ...

 ![Layout](./pictures/Layout.PNG)